sveawebpay/php-integration/README.md

 ...
 ```

-A complete, runnable example of a card order using PaymentMethodPayment can be found in the [examples/cardorder] (https://github.com/sveawebpay/php-integration/blob/develop/example/cardorder/cardorder.php) folder.
+A complete, runnable example of a card order using PaymentMethodPayment can be found in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/cardorder/" target="_blank">example/cardorder</a> folder.

 ### 5.5 PayPage payment method, direct bank payment options only
 Send user to *PayPage* to select from available banks (only), and then perform a direct bank payment at the chosen bank